 In 2015 KU joined the Open Textbook Network, which in 2020 rebranded as the Open Education Network, an alliance of higher education institutions committed to improving access, affordability, and academic success through the use of open textbooks.
 The OEN manages the Open Textbook Library, a collection of over 1,000 open textbooks, many of which have been reviewed by disciplinary faculty at member institutions.
 As of 2023, the OEN remains a vital partner in expanding OER efforts at KU.

 In 2017 KU was admitted, with the support of the Provost, Senior Vice Provost for Academic Affairs, and KU Libraries, to the OpenStax Institutional Partner Program.
 OpenStax is a nonprofit publisher and advocacy organization based at Rice University whose mission is to improve student access to education.
 As institutional partners, KU collaborated with OpenStax and peers to develop and implement a strategic plan to increase the use of OER at KU through a variety of advocacy and support mechanisms.

-In 2019 KU Libraries launched Textbook Heroes, who have taken extraordinary initiative to increase access to and affordability of required course materials by implementing and advocating for OER and other low and no cost course materials.
-A new cohort of Textbook Heroes will be announced every fall and spring semester.
+In 2019 KU Libraries launched Textbook Heroes to recognize faculty, staff, students, and allies at KU who have taken extraordinary initiative to increase access to and affordability of required course materials by implementing and advocating for OER and other low and no cost course materials.
+A new cohort of Textbook Heroes are announced in the spring semester.